-- 1. understand the basics of different processors including architecture and organization - 2. foster ability of handling and designing different types of pipelinning techniques; exception handling corresponding instruction scheduling. - 3. learn various memory organization and management techniques - 4. analyse the various advanced architectures. - 5. apply parallel, shared architectures and important organizational details of superscaler architecture
+- 1.To review the basics of different processors including architecture and organization - 2.To foster ability of handling and designing different types of pipelinning techniques; exception handling corresponding instruction scheduling. - 3.To understand various memory organization and management techniques - 4.To Understand the various advanced architectures. - 5.To achieve the understanding of parallel, shared architectures and important organizational details of superscaler architecture